Torsion Spring Manufacture UK

-Torsion springs work by exerting rotary force, also called torque.
-These helical springs have ends that attach to other parts and rotation (twisting) of these components causes the springs to exert force to return them to their original positions.
-The helical spring stores mechanical energy that translates into a force to counter twisting around a center point.
+What Are Torsion Springs?Torsion springs are operated by exerting a rotary force, also called torque.
+These helical springs have ends, which attach to other components and the rotation (twisting) of these parts causes the springs to exert a force that enables them to return to their original positions.
+The helical spring stores mechanical energy that translates into a force to counter twist around a centre point.
 This torque is proportional to the angle of the turn.